 Sheriff Janis G Mangum

-In 1992 she made a lateral transfer from I.W.
-Davis Detention Center to the Georgia Department of Public Safety, Georgia State Patrol where she became a Radio Operator in Post #6 Gainesville and then later in Post #32 in Athens.
-She returned to the Jackson County Sheriff’s Office in 1993 and assumed a position as a Deputy Sheriff until 1994 at which time she was promoted to the rank of Lieutenant in the Criminal Investigation Division and while assigned there specialized in Crimes Against Children, worked murders, rapes, kidnappings, aggravated assaults, crimes against persons and where she received many accolades for her performances;
+In 1992, Sheriff Mangum made a lateral transfer from I.W.
+Davis Detention Center to the Georgia Department of Public Safety, Georgia State Patrol, where she became a Radio Operator in Post #6 Gainesville, and later in Post #32 in Athens.
+Mangum returned to the Jackson County Sheriff’s Office in 1993 and assumed a position as a Deputy Sheriff until 1994, at which time she was promoted to the rank of Lieutenant in the Criminal Investigations Division, specializing in crimes against children, working murders, rapes, kidnappings, aggravated assaults, and crimes against persons, receiving many accolades for her outstanding performances.

-She has demonstrated a commitment to her civic duties and responsibilities where she has served on numerous community related projects and having been named to and is a former member of the Domestic Violence Task Force for the Piedmont Judicial Circuit, a former member of the Georgia Sex Offender Regional Task Force, and a former Ex Officio Member of the Tree House, the Piedmont Judicial Circuit Child Advocacy Center and a former member of the Tree House Child Advocacy Center, Board of Directors; and she has further been recognized for providing assistance to the community, especially as related to the children of those, who cannot or will not provide a safe and nurturing environment.
+Sheriff Mangum has demonstrated a commitment to her civic duties and responsibilities where she has served on numerous community-related projects.
+She is a former member of the Domestic Violence Task Force for the Piedmont Judicial Circuit, an at-large member of the Georgia Sex Offender Regional Task Force, Ex Officio Member of the Tree House, and a former member of the Tree House Child Advocacy Center Board of Directors and Georgia Sheriff’s Youth Homes Board of Directors.
+Sheriff Mangum has been further recognized for helping provide assistance to the community, especially as related to the children of those who cannot or will not provide a safe and nurturing environment.

-Sheriff Mangum has proven the ability to be a progressive leader and has displayed those skills and in doing so has displayed the ability to be a productive citizen of Jackson County where she serves as a certified Peace Officer, who has taken an oath to enforce the laws of the State of Georgia and serve and protect the people of Jackson County; and Sheriff Mangum being a member of the Peace Officer Association of Georgia; and in addition to these many accomplishments, Sheriff Mangum, is a member of Victory Baptist Church in Jefferson, Georgia.
+Sheriff Mangum is a proven, progressive leader who has displayed these skills, and in doing so, has demonstrated the ability to be a productive citizen of Jackson County where she serves as a certified Peace Officer and has taken an oath to enforce the laws of the State of Georgia, serving and protecting the people of Jackson County.
+She is a member of the Peace Officer Association of Georgia.